A Look at the Costs of College

 By: Laura Chiesman

-With summer coming to an end, many families are preparing to send their high school seniors off to college!
+Spring break is approaching, that means summer is not far behind and many families are preparing to send their high school seniors off to college!
 You might be wondering what that costs these days.
 The College Board, “Trends in College Pricing 2015” provides some great information.

 Published Cost of Attending College in 2015–2016